 Prewar Modern Architecture in Japan

 The Emperor’s Birthday is a public holiday in Japan.
-Known as 'Tennou Tanjyobi', this holiday is celebrated on the birthday of the current emperor.
+Known as 'Tennou Tanjobi', this holiday is celebrated on the birthday of the current Emperor.

 National Foundation Day in Japan

-February 11th is National Foundation Day (Kenkokukinen-no-Hi), a national holiday for Japanese people to remind themselves of the nation's founding and foster their love for the nation.
+February 11th is National Foundation Day, a national holiday for Japanese people to remind themselves of the nation's founding and foster their love for the nation.